 Patients deserve a statewide registry for health care proxies and MOLST.
 To recognize why this is critically important, read this article.

-Assemblyman Joseph Morelle has introduced new legislation (A9063) related to the eMOLST Registry, combining the prior eMOLST Registry legislation with a proposal to require the Department of Health (DOH) to develop an health care proxy registry.
+Assemblyman Joseph Morelle introduced new legislation (A9063) in 2018 related to the eMOLST Registry, combining the prior eMOLST Registry legislation with a proposal to require the Department of Health (DOH) to develop a health care proxy registry.
 The bill defines “Medical Orders for Life Sustaining Treatment (MOLST)” under the Public Health Law and directs the Department to establish an electronic registry for health care decision medical orders and documents, placing both the eMOLST program and registry for health care proxies under one Health Care Decisions Document Registry.
-The bill has been referred to the Assembly Health Committee and currently has 14 co-sponsors, including a number of members on the Assembly Health Committee.
-Efforts to obtain sponsors in the Senate are underway.
+The bill was referred to the Assembly Health Committee with 14 co-sponsors, including a number of members on the Assembly Health Committee.
+Unfortunately, it never moved out of the Assembly Health Committee and was not introduced in the Senate.

 Requiring the DOH to create a health care proxy registry is an important step.
 Promoting early advance care planning discussions and completion of health care proxies for all New Yorkers 18 years of age and older complements the thoughtful MOLST discussions and completion of the MOLST for seriously ill patients who might die in the next year.
 Access to a properly completed health care proxy is vital in completing a MOLST for patients who lack the capacity to make decisions that are well informed using a shared decision making model.
 It assures that end-of-life decisions are being made by the person the incapacitated patient trusts and is made by known wishes.

 Submit your email address to receive New York's MOLST Update.